NeuromatchAcademy/course-content/README.md

 ## Week 1
 ### Mon, July 13: Introduction to Computational Neuroscience and NMA

-**Goal**: We introduce the datasets (spikes, EEG, fMRI + behavior), and ask questions about them.
-These questions will foreshadow the whole summer school
+**Goal**: Introduction of datasets (spikes, EEG, fMRI + behavior), and questions about them.
+These questions will foreshadow the whole summer school.

 *Lecturers*: TBA